Pelotte/iam-metal-demand-optimizer/README.md

 1. Clone the repository (or download it)
 2. Remove the contents from the 'Datas' folder, so that it is in your "folder path" (see the parameters section)
-3. Download the datas of the IAM you want to use
+3. Download the datas of the IAM you want to use in your "folder path" (see the parameters section)
 4. The code is ready to be used !

 ### How to download datas of the IAM you want